 1. Start with listening, not metrics.

 There’s a tendency in impact measurement to jump straight to defining a bunch of metrics for performance.
 One reason this is tempting is that we are taught to do this for financial and operational performance.
 But impact is different.
 At the beginning of your measurement journey embrace qualitative approaches, asking open ended questions about people’s lived experience.

 Example in practice: A question we love to ask of customers at the beginning of any engagement is simply “Has your quality of life changed because of [product/service]?” with the five answer options ranging from “got much worse” to “very much improved.”
 We follow this with an open-ended question asking how and why the customer has come to that view.
 So simple, yet so powerful.
-From this question you can start to get a sense of whether the impact you think you’re making is what customers themselves are experiencing.
-Keystone accountability have compiled a list of good alternative feedback style questions about impact.
+From this question, you can start to get a sense of whether the impact you think you’re making is what customers themselves are experiencing.
+The organization, Keystone accountability, has compiled a list of good alternative feedback style questions about impact.

 Theories of change are all the rage, it seems that everyone has a nice flow chart which describes the end impact they will make based on the inputs they use.
-If they’re used well, they’re great, if used poorly (as they frequently are) they give us false comfort that the theory holds, without the need for actual testing.
+If they’re used well, they’re great.
+If they’re used poorly (as they frequently are), they give us false comfort that the theory holds without the need for actual testing.

-Example in practice: In your early days rather than a full-blown theory, start with a range of simple testable hypotheses, e.g. if I use sales channel X, my penetration into marginalized group Y, will be higher than sales channel Y. And when you’re ready for a theory rather than spend ages coming up with your own template, why not borrow DIY toolkit’s ready made one.
+Example in practice: In your early days, rather than beginning with a full-blown theory, start with a range of simple, testable hypothesis.
+For example, if I use sales channel X, my penetration into marginalized group Y will be higher than sales channel Y. And when you’re ready for a theory, rather than spend ages coming up with your own template, why not borrow DIY toolkit’s ready-made one?
 There’s a bunch of other useful stuff there too.

 Perhaps most important of all is to design short and snappy surveys.
 There is an enduring temptation in research to add just one more question, and impact measurement is no exception.
 Resist it.